-The built quality is quite sturdy, ear-pads are very comfortable, and they are also lightweight.
-K702 might not have rotatable ear-cups but are incredibly durable and suitable for extended studio sessions.
+The built quality is quite sturdy, the over-ear pads are very comfortable, and they are also lightweight.
+The K702 might not have rotatable earcups but are incredibly durable and suitable for extended studio sessions.
 A very popular headphone for hip-hop, rap, and rock music recording.

 Conclusion: AKG PRO K702 is a bit bulky and does not rotate or fold for easy transportation, and even if the isolation is sufficient, the closed-back types are a better choice.
 They are not very cheap, but the sound quality is so good that they definitely deserve your attention and probably a place in your studio.
 Keep in mind that they also may have a long break-in period around 130+hrs.

 4. SONY MDR-7510

 SONY MDR-7510 is a trendy, classic choice for home recording studios and not only.
 It has a sweet price tag, the well-known name of Sony, and the quality features make it a satisfactory set.
 If its appearance didn’t discourage you, this quality pair would happily surprise you.
 Worth mentioning that its smaller sibling MDR-7506 is our first pick for the best studio headphones under $100.

-A proper sound quality The MDR-7510 with great detail at the bass-end.
+The MDR-7510 offers a flat sound with great detail at the bass end.
 The mid-range, on the other hand, I found a bit of overflow.
-That is the only negative review you will see in a significant number of excellent comments.
-SONY MDR-7510 is a very popular pair in music studios, radio stations, film production, and electronic newsgathering.
+That is the only negative review you will see among a significant number of excellent comments.
+This over ear headset is very popular in music studios, singing, radio stations, film production, and electronic newsgathering.

 Conclusion: If you have a limited budget, then I highly recommend this pair.
-It has an excellent sound quality that can be useful in a studio for recording, mixing or mastering.
+It has an excellent sound quality that can be useful in a studio for making beats, mixing, and mastering.
 The design doesn’t excite anybody, but it has all the essential features to get the job done.